jiwonyangg/DMS1_Blog/posts/week10_session1.md

 **3. What did you learn about the power of sound to shape emotional experience, and how did you apply this knowledge to your project?**

 Prior to this project, I was aware of the impact sound had on video, but while editing I realised it could change the entire mood of the project.
-I found that it was actually quite fun experimenting with the sound, but because I didn’t have much time to properly experiment before submitting, so I know I couldn’t explore sound more.
+I found that it was actually quite fun experimenting with the sound, but because I didn’t have much time to properly experiment before submitting, so I couldn’t explore sound more.
 But for me, I think the biggest difficulty I had was maintaining the volume levels.
-I was aware -12 decibels was the standard level but it still felt too loud in some parts so I exported and edited more multiple times.
+I was aware -12 decibels was the standard level but it still felt too loud in some parts so I exported and edited multiple times.

-**4. How does editing relate to the concepts of pacing and rhythm, and how did you use thsee concepts to shape your use of time in the project?**
+**4. How does editing relate to the concepts of pacing and rhythm, and how did you use these concepts to shape your use of time in the project?**

 I actually showed the passing of time visually, I had shots of a digital clock (on a computer screen) while filming shots of me “studying”.
 But I made the clips shorter, and therefore the cuts between shots shorter, to show the passing of time.
 Through the sounds I sourced, I slowed down the pace in the last portion of my video and had less cuts and more fading transitions to insinuate slower passing of time.
 I changed the pacing/rhythm in the middle of my video using various cuts in the video and audio, which then cut to black to mark the end of the first section’s pace/rhythm.